telerik/kendo-ui-core/docs/aspnet-mvc/helpers/dropdownlist/overview.md

             return Json(products, JsonRequestBehavior.AllowGet);
         }

+> **Important**
-> The Kendo DropDownList has default event handler for the DataSource's Data callback.
-If you do not define event handler, it will be used.
+> The DropDownList has default event handler for the DataSource's Data callback.
+If you do not define an event handler, the default one will be used.

 *Default event handler for the DataSource's Data callback*